-Now is when you get to see how well your addresses match and, if need be, to make manual adjustments.
-It is very common to have match rates in the 70-90% range; lower if you don't prepare your data well.
+Now is when you get to see how well your addresses were matched and, if needed, you can make manual adjustments.
+It is very common to have match rates in the 70-80% range; lower if you don't prepare your data well.
 Hitting the [REMATCH] button will open an interactive tool that lets you deal with any troublesome addresses on the fly.

-Question 5.
-How many street addresses in Carlisle (# and %) were matched 100%?
+Question 5a.
+How many addresses (# and %) were matched?
+Question 5b.
+How many addresses in Carlisle (# and %) were matched?

 Question 6.
-List the pizza shops by name and address that were either Unmatched OR received a matching Score < 100%.
-Interrogate your input table AND your address locator to discover why each address received the score it did, then explain.
+List the pizza shops names and addresses in Carlisle that were either Unmatched OR received a matching Score < 80%.
+Interrogate your input table AND your address locator to discover why each address received the score it did.